The CMS Phase-2 Fast Beam Condition Monitor prototype test with beam: Results

 The unexpected features in the ToT distributions at low ASIC signal threshold choices are studied in this section, using geometric information of the hit positions in the FBCM sensor pads from tracks reconstructed in the beam telescope.

 Fig.~\ref{fig:ToT_double_peak} (left) shows the ToT distribution for an irradiated two-pad sensor.
 A small peak with a mean of around 9 ns is noticeable.
-This peak was much less pronounced for unirradiated two-pad sensors and is not visible for ASIC thresholds above 0.9~fC (see red line in Fig.~\ref{fig:ToT_bd21_db23_db24_rc3}).
+This peak was much less pronounced for unirradiated two-pad sensors, presumably due to less defects and more homogeneous electric field at the edges, and is not visible for ASIC thresholds above 0.9~fC (see red line in Fig.~\ref{fig:ToT_bd21_db23_db24_rc3}).
 To study this effect, the ToT distribution for tracks associated with the inner region of the sensor were plotted separately from those associated with the border region.
 The definitions of the border and inner regions of the sensor are discussed in Sec.~\ref{subsec:sensor_efficiency}.
 From Fig.~\ref{fig:HitMap_2pad} (left), it is clear that tracks associated with the border region of the sensor (red) have a dominant contribution to the peak at low ToT values (below 13 ns).

 Moreover, tracks associated with low and high ToT values can be considered separately to investigate any correlation with the hit position.
 Fig.~\ref{fig:HitMap_2pad} (middle) shows that the reconstructed coordinates of tracks associated with ToT values below 13~ns primarily intersect the metallization at the border of the sensor.
 Fig.~\ref{fig:HitMap_2pad} (right) shows the positional information of tracks associated with ToT values above 13 ns, which are homogeneously distributed around the inner region of the pad sensor.
 From this study, it was concluded that edge effects contributing to secondary a peak at smaller ToT values are more pronounced for irradiated sensors, and their effect on the ToT distribution can be minimized by increasing the ASIC signal threshold above 0.9 fC.
 It was shown in Sec.~\ref{subsec:sensor_efficiency} that irradiated two-pad sensors are fully efficient in this configuration.